 What can we learn from Stephen Hawking?
 Superstar physicist, renowned writer and inspiring teacher — Hawking achieved all this despite huge adversity.
 Some see a life lesson for us all.

-- At the 2016 Grammy Awards, the blind singer and musician Stevie Wonder said that “we need to make every single thing accessible to every person with a disability.”
+- At the 2016 Grammy Awards, the blind singer and musician Stevie Wonder said, “We need to make every single thing accessible to every person with a disability.”
 In groups, list some of the biggest changes that you think society should make in order to achieve this.

 - Choose a famous person or historical figure with a disability.
 Create a presentation about their life and achievements.